solui/solui/packages/docs/Publishing/Overview/README.md

-All UIs is published to and served from [IPFS](https://ipfs.io), a peer-to-peer decentralized network.
+All UIs are published to and served from [IPFS](https://ipfs.io), a peer-to-peer decentralized network.
 This ensures that your UI will be available as long as at least one IPFS node has a copy of it.

 ## Cloud IPFS